Andrew Henderson

 Just keep in mind that obtaining citizenship in Mexico is not the right answer for everyone – just like with any country.

-If you are ready to get serious about going offshore and want to take a closer look at Mexico, or any other country for that matter, apply for a consultation and we can begin designing your financial and personal future.
+If you are ready to get serious about going offshore and want to take a closer look at Mexico or any other country, apply here to become a client.
+The Nomad Capitalist team will work as the architects and general contractors, designing your financial and personal future.